Technoneha/Hospital-Management-System/README.md

 ## What I’ve Done:
 - Designed tables: Doctors, Patients, Appointments, Medications, and Prescriptions
-- Created relationships between them
+- Created relationships between them using Foreign key (its called refrences as well) to connect them
-- Written a SQL script to create the schema
-- Generated a visual ER diagram
+- Generated a visual ER diagram using pgAdmine ER Tool

 ## How to Use
 - Run the SQL script in pgAdmin or PostgreSQL
 - View the ER diagram  as an image

+A patient can book appointment to the doctor according to their need and hospital managemnet sysytem can give medication and prescription to the patient.
+1st Task Completed